deanishe/www.deanishe.net/content/post/alfred-workflow-variables.md

 ## Using variables ##

 So you've set a few variables, and now you want to use them.
-Within Alfred elements like Arg and Vars or Filter Utilities, you use the above-mentioned `{var:VARIABLE_NAME}` macros.
+Within Alfred elements like [Arg and Vars or Filter][args-and-vars] Utilities, you use the above-mentioned `{var:VARIABLE_NAME}` macros.
 Very simple.

 Where it gets a little more complicated is in your own code.
 First and foremost, __`{var:VARIABLE_NAME}` macro expansion does not work in Run Script Actions (or Run NSAppleScript).__